FlyingDomotic/FF_SmsServer/README.md

 	MQTTInterval: Domoticz update interval (useless)
 	SyslogServer: syslog server to use (empty if not to be used)
 	SyslogPort: syslog port to use (empty if not to be used)
-	mqttSendTopic: MQTT topic to write received SMS to
+	mqttSendTopic: MQTT topic used by SMS server to write external received SMS to
-	mqttGetTopic: MQTT topic to read SMS messages to send
+	mqttGetTopic: MQTT topic used by SMS server to read SMS messages to send external destination
 	mqttLwtTopic: root MQTT last will topic to to read application status
 	allowedNumbers: allowed senders phone numbers, comma separated